OCamlPro/liquidity/docs/sphinx/src/reference/liquidity.rst

 Types in Liquidity are monomorphic.
 They are all inherited from Michelson, except for algebraic data types and records, that are translated to Michelson types.

+:love:`Only with love` Structured types are kept when compiling to Love.

 Basic Types
 ~~~~~~~~~~~